Coding-Curricula/Web-Dev-For-Beginners-Twitch/lesson-itineraries/README.md

  - Add icon to navbar
  - set min/max heights on cards
  - about page: about us, about me, current project, icon section, past projects

+#### January 18th - Lesson 12 - About Browsers

+Update Logs

+Update Schedule

+Browser Lecture

+Homepage changes
+- add a line of text under github
+- favicon fix
+- remove image and add h1 and p elements
+- polish on the about page